My Love Story!!

 My Love Story!! (俺物語!!, Ore Monogatari!!), is a Japanese romantic comedy manga series written by Kazune Kawahara and illustrated by Aruko.
 The manga was serialized in Shueisha's Bessatsu Margaret magazine from October 2011 to July 2016.
 Viz Media published the series in English.
-The story follows dense but kind-hearted giant Takeo Gōda, who falls head-over-heels for Yamato Rinko after he defends her from a groper on the train.
+The story follows dense but kind-hearted giant Takeo Gōda, who begins dating Yamato Rinko after he defends her from a groper on the train.

 An anime television adaptation by Madhouse aired from April to September 2015 and a live-action film adaptation of the same name was released in October 2015.

 As of November 2015, the manga had over 4.5 million copies in circulation.
 In 2013, My Love Story!! won the 37th Kodansha Manga Award in the shōjo category, and the 61st Shogakukan Manga Award in the same category in 2016.

 Plot

 The story follows Takeo Gōda, a tall and muscular high school student who does not have much luck with women, as every girl he likes ends up falling for his best friend, Makoto Sunakawa, who is charming and good-looking.
-This all changes when he saves Rinko Yamato, a petite, shy girl who, above all other expectations, falls in love with Takeo, beginning a unique love story.
+This all changes when he saves Rinko Yamato, a petite, shy girl who, against all other expectations, falls in love with Takeo, beginning a unique love story.